ekim01/Role-Rulette/README.md

 ### `npm test`

-Runs all test suites in both client and backend packages.<br />See `README.md` in both the `/client` and `/backend` directories for testing each package individually.
+Runs all test suites in client, backend, and mobile packages.<br />See `README.md` in the `/client`, `/backend`, and `/mobile` directories for testing each package individually.

 **JEST** is our testing framework.
 See the JEST documentation on getting started [here](https://jestjs.io/docs/en/getting-started.html).